Peugeot in engine supply talks as BMW, Ford end partnerships

-PARIS PSA Peugeot Citroen (PEUP.PA) is talking to potential customers for an anticipated surplus of engines as BMW (BMWG.DE) and Ford (F.N) stop using motors jointly developed with the French carmaker, a senior executive said on Thursday.
+PARIS PSA Peugeot Citroen is talking to potential customers for an anticipated surplus of engines as BMW and Ford stop using motors jointly developed with the French carmaker, a senior executive said on Thursday.

 Paris-based Peugeot is contact with at least three possible clients for 1.6-litre gasoline engines manufactured for BMW and larger diesels built for Ford in Tremery, eastern France, powertrain chief Christian Chapelle told Reuters.